-However, that was then and now it is that I use no pesticides or herbicides on the finca in order to nurture and encourage these beautiful creatures.
-Apparently my new stonewalls are a perfect breeding ground, no one knows why, but perhaps it is because there are no predators or diseases in them.
+That was then and now I use no pesticides or herbicides on the finca in order to nurture and encourage these beautiful creatures.
+Zero tolerance has become the order of the day, even on my gravel paths.
+Apparently new stonewalls are a perfect breeding ground, no one knows why, but perhaps it is because there are no predators or diseases in them.

-Last year after an achingly hot 8 weeks, sometimes 40 in the shade, came weeks of intermittent rain, torrents of it, and afterwards I witnessed with great joy the masses of white snails sliding over the walls and gravel covered terraces, celebrating the wet by making love.
+Last year after an achingly hot 8 weeks, sometimes 40 in the shade, came weeks of intermittent rain, torrents of it, and afterwards I witnessed with great joy the masses of white snails sliding over my new walls and gravel covered terraces, celebrating the wet by making love.

 Sometimes 4 together in snail orgies.

-It was Sunday.
+Then came Sunday.
 About 10 am.
-The sun was peeping through the dispersing clouds and steam mists rose atmospherically from the land.
-I heard the usual Sunday motorcyclists in the distance, zooming up to Vistabella and Penyagolosa beyond.
+The sun was peeping through the dispersing clouds and steam mists rose atmospherically above the land.
+There were the usual sounds, quite comforting actually, from Sunday motorcyclists in the distance zooming up to Vistabella and Penyagolosa beyond.

 I heard voices, quite clearly.
 Oh, that must be my English neighbour across the vale, I told myself, contentedly sipping a cortado in bed while editing photos.
 10 minutes passed.
 I heard voices again.
 Wait a minute!
 These voices were not from across the vale, but, could it be, behind the house?

 I got up and looked out my window.
 I saw nothing.
 I heard the voices again and rushed to the back bedroom.
-Two men were walking on my upper terrace; one with an open umbrella, talking in loud voices as if it is perfectly natural to trespass on someone’s walled and gated land if and as they please.
+Two men were walking on my upper terrace; one with an open umbrella, both talking in a loud voice as if it is perfectly natural to trespass on someone’s walled and gated land if and when they please.